 Again, this is different for both AEGs and GBBs.
 For AEGs, do make sure that at the end of the day, you empty all your magazines.
 Keeping BBs in could strain the tension of the magazine spring.
 You can have a bit of fun picking off still targets.

 Note that inserting BBs into an AEG magazine already makes them dirty as even running around with unused magazines can get dirt into them.
 Do not ever use used BBs.
 It will cause harm to your AEG as dirt gets everywhere.
 And try not to throw your magazines around on the ground in the dust or mud.
 Sediment can get into the magazine feed tube and eventually make its way into your Airsoft gun, causing damage.
 Keeping your magazines clean is just as important as keeping your Airsoft gun clean.

 One nifty tool is to keep a can of duster gas ready to spray off dust and sediment from your gun when you get home.
 It makes getting soot out of tight spaces much easier than a piece of wet cloth.

-When it comes to GBB magazines, always leave them unpressurised at the end of the day.
-Don't just press the point where the hammer trigger the release as it could cause long term or even permanent damage to the O-ring.
+When it comes to GBB magazines, always leave them unpressurized at the end of the day.
+Don't just press the point where the hammer triggers the release as it could cause long-term or even permanent damage to the O-ring.
 It's always best to empty it by shooting it.
 This is the more fun method after all.
-These days, the good quality gas cans will have lubricant inside.
+These days, good-quality gas cans will have lubricant inside.
 This definitely helps keep the internals lubricated.